The Lighthouse of Houston

 About Us

-For more than 80 years The Lighthouse of Houston has been providing programs, services and employment opportunities for the blind and low vision community.
-We serve more than 14,000 individuals annually through our Health Services, Youth and Adult Programs, Technology and Employment Training, Independent Apartment Living and special events.
-Of those we employ, nearly 58% are blind or low vision.
+For 85 years The Lighthouse of Houston has been providing programs, services and employment opportunities for the blind and low vision community.
+We serve more than 25,000 individuals annually through our Health Services, Youth and Adult Programs, Technology and Employment Training, Independent Apartment Living and special events.
+Of those we employ, nearly 52% are blind or low vision.
 Our goal is to foster communities of belonging with accessible resources that enable personal and family well-being, learning, development and employment.

 Our Mission: